saintpaul/react-commons/README.md

 2. Update CHANGELOG.md with the right version number and put an appropriate message
 3. Run **npm run release [version] [commit message]**

-It will build everything, commit your changes, add a tag corresponding to your version and then push everything to Github.
+It will build everything, commit your changes, add a tag corresponding to your version and then push everything to Github.npm